Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-sql.markdown

 Blocking operations (i.e. `read` or `take` with `timeout` greater than `0`) are supported with the following restrictions:

-- Blocking operations on a partitioned space require a routing value (broadcast is not supported).
-For more information see [Routing](#routing).
+- Blocking operations on a partitioned Space require a routing value (broadcast is not supported).
+For more information, see [Routing](#routing).
 - Blocking operations on complex queries are not supported.
-For more information see [Simple Queries](#simple-vs-complex-queries) definition.
+For more information, see [Simple Queries](#simple-vs-complex-queries) definition.

 ```java